mabrains/VSD-Openlane_Workshop/README.md

 ![Screenshot from 2021-04-10 21-37-44](https://user-images.githubusercontent.com/36249257/114290169-d2040380-9a7d-11eb-9a13-fb9703233552.png)

 ![Screenshot from 2021-04-10 21-41-50](https://user-images.githubusercontent.com/36249257/114290173-d92b1180-9a7d-11eb-9d8a-c8166b7f0dd5.png)

 There we will find some enhancements in the slack value, from -17.96 to -5.36

 ![Screenshot from 2021-04-10 21-49-16](https://user-images.githubusercontent.com/36249257/114290194-01b30b80-9a7e-11eb-85b0-6214858456b0.png)

 But and on the otherhand, area has been increased.

+run_placement
 ![Screenshot from 2021-04-10 21-47-10](https://user-images.githubusercontent.com/36249257/114290179-e21be300-9a7d-11eb-8408-87e75b88326e.png)

+The layout of the placed cells on magic:

 ![Screenshot from 2021-04-10 21-55-44](https://user-images.githubusercontent.com/36249257/114290200-0c6da080-9a7e-11eb-9dcd-9112470d76ec.png)

+Here I changed the maximum fanout to 4 and run synthesis again, we find that the slack has been enhanced more

 ![Screenshot from 2021-04-10 23-57-17](https://user-images.githubusercontent.com/36249257/114290211-198a8f80-9a7e-11eb-8097-d3438a933cc2.png)

+After that, I ran the floorplan and placement again, then I go throgh the cts stage. run_cts

 ![Screenshot from 2021-04-11 03-37-34](https://user-images.githubusercontent.com/36249257/114290228-3aeb7b80-9a7e-11eb-9287-517a108d0bfe.png)